 Homework is set at every age group from Year 3 up to Year 6.
 Whilst varying through the year and between each Year Group, typically tasks set promote literacy, numeracy or are centred on topic-based work.

 We recognise the importance of homework in supporting children’s learning and developing independent learning skills.
-Therefore we encourage homework on a weekly basis in three key areas:
+Therefore we encourage homework on a weekly basis in these key areas:

 - Reading – at least three times a week.

-- Times tables – at least three times a week.
+- Times tables – at least three times a week - as directed by class teacher

 - Spelling – as directed by class teacher.